7imon7ays/protein-matcher/README.md

 ## Other possible improvements

+- File uploading could be more intuitive.
+It's not immediately obvious that the user has to click the search button once they've selected a file.
 - Add unit tests, especially for server code.
 - Support FASTA format in file upload.
 - Report to the user when a search has failed too many times and will no longer be retried.